calderonalexis/Resume/README.md

   - Responsible for supporting Unix and Linux servers.
   - Identifying network problems by checking log events; Working with Meraki MX64 model, FortiGate 100D, and Cisco products such as switches & ASA NG-Firewall.
   - Management and support Active Directory Windows servers.
-  - Putting forward DLP, computer risk assessment and OWASP good practices.
+  - Putting forward DLP, computer risk assessment, and OWASP good practices.
-  - Planning to enhance the network infrastructure, network segmentation, survey and deployment of new IP addresses.
+  - Planning to enhance the network infrastructure, network segmentation, survey, and deployment of new IP addresses.

 #### Security & Network Administrator
 Netaxxion Chile S.P.A | Santigo, RM, Chile | November 2017 – March 2018